For adults with moderate to severe Crohn’s disease in whom TNF blockers did not work well

 Fatigue

-Though the exact causes of Crohn’s disease are not known, a few contributing factors have been identified, including a person’s immune system, genetics, and environmental factors.
+The exact causes of Crohn’s disease are not known, but a few contributing factors have been identified, including a person’s immune system, genetics, and environmental factors.

 About 20%